trueclean-energy/natural-db/README.md

 # Building an AI Personal Assistant with Supabase: Persistent Memory & Autonomous Intelligence

-Large Language Models excel at natural language understanding but struggle with maintaining structured data across conversations.
-This system enhances LLMs by combining their natural language processing with PostgreSQL storage, creating an AI that maintains precise, queryable records over time.
-The assistant converts conversations into structured database entries, enabling reliable data retrieval and analysis through database operations, scheduled prompts, web searches, and MCP integrations.
+While Large Language Models understand natural language, they don't generally maintain structured data across conversations.
+The system outlined in this post helps you do just that.
+And we'll use it to build an evolving AI assistant that can maintain precise, queryable records over time.

-The system's power comes from how its core components work together: database operations store structured data, scheduled tasks create autonomy, web searches gather real-time information, and MCP integrations enable real-world actions.
-This creates a flexible foundation that starts simple (like tracking expenses) and can evolve into complex workflows (like automated investment monitoring).
-For example, a scheduled task might analyze your portfolio, trigger web searches for market trends, update your database with new insights, and send personalized reports through Zapier—all while maintaining organized, queryable data that improves with each cycle.
+At a high level, the system's flexibility is created by combining these core primitives: An LLM owned database schema through an execute_sql tool, scheduled tasks for autonomy, web searches for real-time information, and MCP integrations for extended actions to may integrate with external tools.

+See it at work in the video below.

 <video className="rounded-sm m-0" autoPlay loop muted>
   <source